 M.A., 2007, University of Mississippi

 B.S., 2005, Olivet Nazarene University

-During Professor Case’s time as a student at Olivet, he worked as a planetarium operator and gained experience on both opto-mechanical and digital projectors.
-He brings his cross-disciplinary background to science instruction and planetarium show development.
-He has taught courses in astronomy, his first love in academics.
+During Dr. Case’s time as a student at Olivet, he worked as a planetarium operator and gained experience on both opto-mechanical and digital projection systems.
 Today, he is the director of Strickler Planetarium on Olivet’s campus.
 He also teaches astronomy, history of science (spring 2015), Honors Program courses and Freshman Connections.

 In 2013, Dr. Case was awarded an ISLA-Mellon grant to organize and host a conference on Evidential Reasoning in Astronomy & Cosmology on Notre Dame’s campus.
 He also served as coordinator for the 2009 Great Lakes Planetarium Association Illinois state meeting; on the steering committee for the 2008 International Planetarium Society Conference, Chicago; and as a delegate to the 2006 National Science Foundation’s National GK-12 Conference, Washington, D.C.